 French Catholic Marist missionaries first landed on Woodlark (Murua) Island in 1847.
-However, the effects of malaria on the missionaries and influenza on the indigenes soon brought an end to the project, and the surviving missionaries left in 1855.
-The next group of missionaries, from the London Missionary Society, arrived on the South Papua coast in 1871.
+However, the effects of malaria on the missionaries and influenza on the indigenes soon brought an end to the project.
+The Marist missionaries were replaced by those from the Institute of the Foreign Mission of Milan (PIME), however, confronted by the same difficulties the surviving Catholic PIME missionaries left in 1855.
+The next group of missionaries, from the London Missionary Society. arrived on the South Papua coast in 1871.
 They used evangelists from Polynesia (Samoa and the Cook Islands in particular).
-Shortly afterwards, Wesleyan Methodists arrived in the Bismarck Archipelago, and the Catholic effort began again with German and French missionaries in the islands of New Britain, Papua, and along the New Guinea north coast.
-They were followed by Lutherans, Anglicans, Seventh-day Adventists, and the Liebenzell Evangelical Mission.
-Thus in the pre-World War I period there were seven denominational groups working in PNG.
+Shortly afterwards.
+Weslevan Methodists arrived in the Bismarck Archipelago and the Catholic effort began again with German and French missionaries in the islands of New Britain, Papua and along the New Guinea north coast.
+They were followed by Lutherans, Anglicans, Seventh-day Adventists and the Liebenzell Evangelical Mission.
+Thus, in the pre-World War I period there were seven denominational groups working in PNG.